sakshi-salokhe/ZebraPrinting_and_JavaScriptSearching_and_CreatingRestfulAPI/readme.md

 If you use Chrome browser:<br/>
 End all Tasks for Chrme Browser.<br/>
 Go to chrome shortcut -> Properties -> Shortcut -> Target location<br/>
-In the location, after the path end: "....exe", enter this comand along with the space - " --kiosk-printing" -> Apply -> Ok <br/>
+In the location, after the path end: "....exe", enter this comand along with the space - " --kiosk-printing" or "--disable-print-preview" or "--kiosk"-> Apply -> Ok <br/>
 You should not get the print preview after this.<br/>
 <br/>
 <b>For printing:</b><br/>